simdjson/simdjson/doc/basics.md

 Using the Parsed JSON
 ---------------------

+We recommend that you first compile and run your code in Debug mode (with `NDEBUG` undefined).
+When you do so, the simdjson library runs additional sanity tests on your code to help ensure that you are using the library in a safe manner.
+Once your code has been tested, you can then run it in Release mode (with `NDEBUG` defined) for best performance.
+Alternatively, you can set the macro `SIMDJSON_DEVELOPMENT_CHECKS` to 1 prior to including the `simdjson.h` header to enable these additional checks: just make sure you remove the definition once your code has been tested.

 Once you have a document (`simdjson::ondemand::document`), you can navigate it with idiomatic C++ iterators, operators and casts.
 Besides the documents instances and native types (`double`, `uint64_t`, `int64_t`, `bool`), we also access